 1. If you’re looking to throw a Royal Baby Shower, you’re in the right place.
 You’ll find lots of very doable decorating ideas here!
 Plus, my Royal Safari Baby Shower printables will make things extra easy for you to recreate at home.

 2. I get to talk about the power of PAPER in parties… two of my favorite things!
-I was asked by the Paper & Packaging – How Life Unfolds™ campaign to share tips on how paper can play a central role in any celebration and help us create unique & customized experiences for our guests.
+I was asked by the Paper & Packaging – How Life Unfolds™ campaign to share tips on how paper can help us create unique & customized experiences for our guests.
 Since paper designs are pretty much front and center in all of my own events, I don’t think there could be a more fitting topic to cover here.
 Hooray! :)

 My career background is in graphic design, and I always rely on stylish paper elements to both inspire a theme and put the finishing touches on an event.
 You know, those things that take a project from good to great!